Apply for Aid

 Suffolk University is pleased to offer both merit and need based financial aid to incoming students.
 Merit based scholarships are awarded based on the applicant's academic credentials presented on the application for admission.
 No separate application is required for merit scholarship consideration.
 International students, while not eligible for federal/state financial aid, will be considered for merit scholarships at the time of admission.

 To apply for need based financial aid at Suffolk University, you must submit the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 This is the only form required for initial financial aid consideration.
 Deadlines are critical!
-Please check below for the financial aid deadline that applies to you.
+Please check our deadline page for the financial aid deadline that applies to you.

 The Federal Code for Suffolk University is 002218.